RESource-RE/SCD-WP7/README.md

 # Tools used

-I used dnSpy to export the VSProj and VS 2022 to compile.
+I used dotpeek to export the project and vs2022 to compile, I also used [this](https://github.com/maybekoi/FSNSFix) tool that I made to fix the namespaces.

 # Known issues